pzverkov/app-survival-android/README.md

 Level differentiation lens

-Mid level pattern
+Mid-level pattern
 Stabilizes after issues become visible
-Uses basic metrics but misses second order interactions Optimizes one axis while neglecting privacy, accessibility, compliance, or test debt
+Uses basic metrics but misses second-order interactions Optimizes one axis while neglecting privacy, accessibility, compliance, or test debt

-Senior level pattern
+Senior-level pattern
 Stabilizes proactively through multiple incident waves Chooses targeted upgrades with explicit reasoning Balances reliability, performance, privacy, accessibility, battery, coverage, and compliance with minimal waste

 Staff level pattern
-Treats the system as an ecosystem with interacting constraints and multi region policy outcomes Establishes a resilient baseline early and prevents cascades Uses observability, feature flags, and safeguards intentionally and explains why Makes crisp trade off calls and communicates impact to stakeholders Proposes improvements to the simulation and maps them to an Android org operating model
+Treats the system as an ecosystem with interacting constraints and multi-region policy outcomes Establishes a resilient baseline early and prevents cascades Uses observability, feature flags, and safeguards intentionally and explains why Makes crisp trade-off calls and communicates impact to stakeholders Proposes improvements to the simulation and maps them to an Android org operating model

 Principal level pattern
-Stabilizes early, then invests in preventative controls and guardrails to reduce whole classes of incidents Keeps multi region rollout outcomes in mind and avoids "local" optimizations that create global risk Explains what automation, standards, and release process constraints would prevent the same failures at scale
+Stabilizes early, then invests in preventative controls and guardrails to reduce whole classes of incidents Keeps multi-region rollout outcomes in mind and avoids "local" optimizations that create global risk Explains what automation, standards, and release process constraints would prevent the same failures at scale

 ## Tests